 Swales are either man-made or natural areas shaped to allow water to be quickly absorbed into the ground or to allow the water to flow to other waterways.
 As in a shallow ditch, a swale promotes water absorption through soils.
 Swales hold water during and immediately after a storm but are typically dry at other times.
 They are open systems and allow water to flow into water bodies.

-Dry detention systems are normally dry and are designed to collect and temporarily hold storm water before a gradual release of the storm water.
+Dry retention systems are normally dry and are designed to collect and temporarily hold storm water before a gradual release of the storm water.

 Wet detention systems (ponds) are the most recognizable stormwater systems.
 They are designed to allow material to settle and be absorbed.
 After a storm, water drains from a pond through a pipe in the “out flow” structure.
 Part of the pond — known as the permanent pool — is always below the level of the drain structure.
 Sometimes aquatic vegetation is planted around the pond’s perimeter to help filter sediment in stormwater runoff.

 Just as you can landscape your yard to minimize harmful impacts on water resources through stormwater runoff, you can choose desirable, low-maintenance plants to aquascape your stormwater pond.
 Not all plants are good for aquascaping, and the removal of prohibited or unwanted plants can be difficult.
 A reputable pond management company should be contacted for most vegetation management programs.
 Information is available on the Center for Aquatic and Invasive Plant’s website.

 These plants are preferred for your “aquatic garden” as they grow slowly and require little maintenance.

 - Soft rush (Juncus effusus)

 - St. John’s wort (Hypericum perforatum)

 - Tape or eelgrass (Vallisneria americana)